Fire and rescue services

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-Australia has a consulate in Guatemala, headed by an Honorary Consul.
-The consulate provides limited consular assistance, they don't issue passports.
-You can also get consular help from the Australian Embassy in Mexico.
+Australia has a consulate in Guatemala City, headed by an Honorary Consul.
+The consulate provides limited consular assistance to Australians in Guatemala.
+The Consulate can conduct passport interviews and provide provisional travel documents for emergency travel to the nearest Australian embassy.
+The Consulate can’t issue Australian passports.
+You can get full consular assistance from the Australian Embassy in Mexico City.

 Ciudad de Guatemala, Guatemala